tsvete28/sagdevops-templates/templates/sag-spm-boot-winrm/README.md

 * Windows 2007 of later
 * DotNet 4.5 or higher (prerequisite for recent powershell versions).
 Follow the official documenation for installing or upgrading dotNet Framework here:https://www.microsoft.com/net/download/windows
 * Powershell version 6 or later.
   Follow the official documenation for installing powershell 6 for relevant operating system version and platform here https://github.com/PowerShell/PowerShell .
-For Windows 7 install "Windows 10 Universal C Runtime" as might be necessary.
+For Windows 7 install "Windows 10 Universal C Runtime" might be necessary.
 * Script execution policy should be set to unrestricted
 ```powershell
 PS> Set-ExecutionPolicy -ExecutionPolicy Unrestricted